Talha ibn Ubayd Allah: Personal characteristics

 Talha was described as a dark-skinned man with a great deal of wavy hair, a handsome face and a narrow nose.
 He liked to wear saffron-dyed clothes and musk.
 He walked swiftly and, when nervous, he would toy with his ring, which was of gold and set with a ruby.

 Talha was a successful cloth-merchant who eventually left an estate estimated at 30 million dirhams.
 According to modern writer Asad Ahmed, Talha possessed wealth that second only to that of Uthman ibn Affan.
 A report from Munzir ibn Sawa Al-Tamimi states that Talha had one property in Iraq that yielded four to five hundred dinar in gold.
 His enterprises included the initiation of al-Qumh (wheat) agricultural work among his community.
 Talha was said to have accumulated his lucrative properties and wealth by exchanging those that he acquired from the battle of Khaybar for the properties in Iraq that were possessed by Arab Hejazi settlers there and from the transaction of several land properties in Hadhramaut with Uthman.
 Talha is also said to have drawn profits from his lifetime of trade in Syria and Yemen.

 Tomb

-The tomb of Talha ibn Ubayd Allah is located in Basra, Iraq.
-It is near a large mosque with modern architecture.
-The grave itself is under the cenotaph under the dome, which is built in a similar style to the cenotaph of Anas ibn Malik.
+Talha ibn 'Ubayd Allah is buried in Basra, Iraq in a mausoleum which is currently under construction as of 2018.
+The mausoleum was formerly part of a 1973 mosque complex that was destroyed by explosives in a revenge attack by Shi'ite militias for the 2006 al-Askari mosque bombing.